SnoopEvents

 If vectorname is None, then all traffic from the specified device will be copied, if devicename is None as well, then traffic from all devices will be copied (apart from devices on this particular driver).

-To snoop on a remote device, send the getProperties command, and handle the incoming traffic using the snoopevent method.
-The snoop event objects are described below, you never need to create these objects - they are automatically created by the received data, however you should test the event matches an object, and act accordingly.
+When the copied traffic is received by this driver, the snoopevent method will be awaited.
+The snoop event objects are described below, you never need to create these objects - they are automatically created by the received data, however you should overwrite the snoopevent method to test the event matches an object, and act accordingly.

 The event type passed into the method reflects the command sent by the remote device.